 List of the Massachusetts Independent Living Centers: http://www.masilc.org/membership/cils

 The Americans with Disabilities Act (ADA) was passed in 1990.
-Easter Seals was a big support back then and still is today.
+Easter Seals was a leading advocate for this act and actively lobbied in Washinton, D.C., and nationwide.
+Find out about the history of this act and what Easter Seals is doing today!.
 Find out more here.